 As a reminder, when issuing a notification please avoid disclosing specific or personal information about a student’s circumstances.
 If you’re unsure of the language to use while posting the alert, contact the Student Success Center directly, either to share specific information or to receive recommendations of what to post.

 are the most significant notification and will require that someone act on the alert.
 Alerts should be used when the information is directly relevant to the student’s outcomes; avoid specific or personal information sharing.
 This information should be general, but enough to get the information across.
 Examples include the following:

 |Warning about failing the midterm||Failed multiple quizzes, tests, etc.|

 |Loss of Financial support||Discussion of leaving Campus|

 are observations or comments you want to make about a student.
-This may be in the form of a note to yourself about the conversation you had, or you may want to share information with others in their success network.
-An example may be a reflection of how a face-to-face meeting went with the student, with a list of the topics that they spoke about.
-Information about attendance, coursework, etc. that is a concern but doesn’t require a reach out from their Student Success Network (i.e. Student did not pass one test; needs to do well on the rest to receive a passing grade) Other examples would be:
+This may be in the form of a note to yourself about the conversation you had, or you may want to share information with others in their success network and does not require a reach out from their Student Success Network (i.e. Student did not pass one test; needs to do well on the rest to receive a passing grade) Other examples would be:

 |Status change and/or further details from a previous alert||Transition difficulties, academically, personally, or socially|